Vasileia-Apostolou/all_about_glam_blog/README.md

 ### Features Left To Implement

 - **Users Profile** -
 In the future, I would like the Users Profile to display all their information, give the user the option of uploading a profile picture and the option of changing their information or password.
+Plus I would like to give them the option of editing or deleting their account.

 - **Share**-
 In the future, I would like to add a feature which allows the users to share their post which others on social media.